Our

 German Shepherds are not suited for everyone.
 We are familiar with the type of home and family best suited for this breed.
 Our application and home visit process ensures that we are placing these dogs in the homes best suited to them.

-Is a German Shepard Right for you?
+Is a German Shepherd Right for you?

 Do you have time, funds, patience and energy for the breed?